ZavierLowe/Promen/README.md

 - Users are able to browse for products
 - Users are able to add products to the cart and remove them
 - Users can learn about the three main reasons they should shop on the website
-- Users are able to sigin up fro an account and login to that account when needed
+- Users are able to sigin up for an account and login to that account when needed

 ### Technologies Used